THE PROGRAM

 Do I get a certificate of attendance?

-Yes, all participants are issued with a certificate after completing the program.
+Yes, all participants are issued a certificate after completing the program.

 Can I get a supporting letter to help me obtain a VISA?